Jury Verdict Against Pizza Hut in Case of Delivery Driver Collision

 The jury agreed, finding both that there was no “sudden medical emergency” excusing the driver’s conduct.
 The jury awarded Olena Novak a total of $ 2.2 million and Shari Novak $8.6 million.

-John Gomez of the Gomez Law Firm, attorney for the Novak family, stated, “This case was about corporate responsibility.
+John Gomez of Gomez Trial Attorneys, attorney for the Novak family, stated, “This case was about corporate responsibility.
 Pizza Hut refused to accept its responsibility and the jury properly imposed it.”
 Co-counsel Joseph Lavelle, of Wertz McDade Wallace Moot & Brower added, “Today this jury made the roads safer for all of us.
 Hopefully from now on, corporate employers will do what they need to do to make sure they hire only safe drivers to get beyond the wheel daily as part of their job.”
 Both firms represented the family at trial.